meio-v/site-diary-assessment/README.md

   - Sorting, counting, and grouping was done in memory instead of in the database
   - Revalidation cache for the detail pages
 - Branding - Branding was implemented last - globals and themes were edited for a clean, modern aesthetic.
+- Vercel deployment detail - Webpack was favoured over Turbopack because of a Node environment error.

 ## How I Would Improve The Project (Recommendations)